Franco’s Chicken & Chorizo Paella for Nambé Cookware

-- Sear off the chicken pieces ( lightly colored) and remove from pan.
+- Sear off the chicken pieces ( lightly colored) and remove them from the pan.
 Reserve in a bowl

 - Next, sauté the chorizo until lightly colored.
-Reserve in bowl with chicken.
+Reserve in a bowl with chicken.

 - Now, in the same pan add the garlic and cook until golden brown.
 Add the pepper flakes ( if using ) and sauté a few seconds.
 Then add the onions and stir through.

 - Cook until the onions are translucent.
 Add the red pepper, stir through and then pour in the rice.
 Stir the rice so it’s evenly coated with oil and the granules feel hot to the touch.

 - Add the chicken stock.
 Enough to cover the rice by an inch.
 Bring to a boil and stir in the saffron and lemon zest.